 Many of us know the feeling that accompanies the realization that there’s something tucked neatly underneath your windshield wiper – the rage-eliciting “Parking Fine”.
 With an average of 75 tickets being issued every day in Cork city – we look to see if we can make sense of the stark rise in tickets being issued over the … More Parking Fines – to appeal or not to appeal?

 Having been declared a “great success” by Chinese president Xi Jinping, the 2016 G20 Hangzhou summit has concluded in China.
-G20 members collaborated with guest countries and international organisations to announced the Hangzhou Consensus aiming to promote “Vision, Integration Openness and Inclusiveness”. “leveraging various effective tools at our disposal, including fiscal and monetary policies and … Continue reading “The transformation of the G20 will affect the immediate interests of all members and the future of the world economy” – President Xi
+G20 members collaborated with guest countries and international organisations to announced the Hangzhou Consensus aiming to promote “Vision, Integration Openness and Inclusiveness”.

 Donald J. Trump has been elected the 45th US president after a hard fought battle with Democratic nominee Hillary Clinton.
 The victory saw leading government officials from around the world, welcome Mr. Trump to his first official role in public office.
 Taoiseach Enda Kenny congratulated the republican nominee and expressed hope for continued bilateral relations. … More Kenny welcomes Trump

 The Pro-Life Campaign held an awareness event outside the Dáil marking the anniversary of the 1983 Pro-Life Amendment and the launch of an actuarial report on “lives saved by the 8th Amendment”.
 The explanatory document compares abortion rates in Ireland with that of our closest neighbors (England & Wales) as well as and countries who share similar … More Pro Life Campaign hold ‘awareness event’ outside Dáil Éireann.

 215 new jobs have been secured for nine Dublin and Waterford-based companies.
 The jobs will see Ireland hold its no.1 position for early-stage start-ups in Western Europe.
-Taoiseach Enda Kenny made the announcement alongside Jobs Minister Mary Mitchell O’ Connell that will see investment in the sales, technologies, finance and marketing-sectors.
-The nine North American … Continue reading 215 Jobs set for Dublin & Waterford

 STRIKE action is set to “jeopardise student education” says General Secretary, after 43 dual-union schools opt out on health and safety grounds.
 ATSI members will take to the picket line once more after talks with the government over teacher pay reached a standstill.
-The remaining 235 ETB schools staffed by member of the Teachers Union … Continue reading ATSI strike again as Gardaí cancel industrial action.

 University College Cork have published the Bovaird Report on Cork Local Government after seeking international advice from an expert on local authority governance.
 The report, authored by Prof Tony Bovaird at the University of Birmingham examines the proposed changes to the Cork Council, whose conclusions have reinforced opposition to the merging of City and County … More Proposed Cork Council Merger gains attention following UCC publication